Skip to content

 The word diamond is taken from the Greek word “adamas”

-According to the Current and Traditional Birthstone Lists, April is honoured with the diamond as its only birthstone, also known as the King of all Birthstones.
+According to current and traditional birthstone lists, April is honoured with the diamond as its sole birthstone—also known as the King of all Birthstones.

-The diamond, whose name comes from the Greek word Adamas, which means unconquerable, is a precious gemstone that has captivated the hearts for centuries.
+The diamond's name comes from the Greek word "Adamas," meaning "unconquerable".
+This precious gemstone has captivated hearts for centuries.

 Diamonds are associated with mental clarity, balance and prosperity

-Someone born in April, if he wears a diamond, he'll be much happier in his relationships, more competitive in life, and blessed with inner power.
-Other advantages associated with diamonds include balance, mental clarity, and success.
+Someone born in April who wears a diamond is believed to experience greater happiness in relationships, competitiveness in life, and enhanced inner strength.
+Other associated qualities include balance, mental clarity, and success.

 Diamonds were brought to medieval markets in Venice by caravan